Voltaren: 7 things you should know

 - Water retention, headache, constipation, and nausea.

 - Stomach-related side effects such as indigestion, belching, heartburn, and bleeding.
-People of an older age, taking other medicines that affect the stomach, or who drink more than 3 glasses of alcohol per day may be more at risk.
+People of older age, taking other medicines that affect the stomach, or who drink more than 3 glasses of alcohol per day may be more at risk.
 Voltaren is more likely than ibuprofen to cause stomach-related side effects.

 - Other side effects including tinnitus (ringing in the ears) have also been reported.